 Drinking on single occasions

-Drinking too much in one go can lead to accidents resulting in injury (causing death in some cases), misjudging risky situations, and losing self-control.
+Drinking too much in one go can lead to accidents, injury, misjudging risky situations and losing self-control.
 You can reduce these risks by:

 - limiting the total amount of alcohol you drink on any occasion

 - drinking more slowly, drinking with food, and alternating alcoholic drinks with water